hyperdxio/helm-charts/README.md

-# HyperDX V2 Helm Charts
+# ClickStack Helm Charts

+> **⚠️ IMPORTANT NOTICE: Chart Migration**
+>
+> If you are currently using the `hdx-oss-v2` chart, please migrate to the `clickstack` chart.
+The `hdx-oss-v2` chart is now in maintenance mode and will no longer receive new features or updates going forward.
+All new development and improvements will be focused on the `clickstack` chart.
+>
+> The `clickstack` chart provides the same functionality with improved naming and better organization.

-Welcome to the official HyperDX Helm charts repository.
-This guide provides instructions on how to install, configure, and manage your HyperDX V2 deployment using Helm.
+Welcome to the official ClickStack Helm charts repository.
+ClickStack brings together the best of observability: **ClickHouse + OpenTelemetry + HyperDX**.
+This guide provides instructions on how to install, configure, and manage your ClickStack deployment using Helm.

 ## Table of Contents